Body

 Timelines

 The entire software request process can take 8-10 weeks to complete.
-However, renewals not requiring CLM review can be processed much faster.
+However, renewals that do not require CLM review can be processed much faster.
 Planning is crucial, and requests should be submitted by the posted deadlines, which are usually around the 45th day of the semester before the semester in which the software will be needed.

 When no request form is necessary